 Established in 1981, Montclair State University's Gifted & Talented program provides engaging courses designed to meet the unique intellectual and social needs of high-ability students.
-Gifted students in grades K-11 have an opportunity to enroll in courses delivered over nine weekends in the fall and spring, as well as a six-week summer camp.
+Gifted students in grades K-11 have an opportunity to enroll in courses delivered over nine weekends in the fall and spring, as well as a six-week summer academy.

 Since the program’s inception in 1981, Montclair State University has served more than 10,000 academically gifted and talented students.
-They represent New Jersey, as well as out-of-state students from Philadelphia, Manhattan, Staten Island, Rockland, and Westchester counties.
+Our students come from an average of 100 different towns in New Jersey as well as a diverse array of out-of-state and international students from Pennsylvania, New York, and even South Korea.